ApiLogicServer/Docs/docs/Architecture-Internals.md

 #### ApiLogicServer-dev setup

 ApiLogicServer-dev `requirements.txt` does **not** install odbc.
-If you wish to test Sql/Server in ApiLogicServer-dev, follow the user setup instructions.
+If you wish to test Sql/Server in ApiLogicServer-dev, follow the user setup instructions above.

 &nbsp;

 #### Docker ODBC (not ARM)

 The above instructions depend on `brew`, which is not convenient within a dockerfile.
-This led to:
+This led to 2 docker files:

 * **Non-ARM:** installed [like this](https://github.com/ApiLogicServer/ApiLogicServer-src/blob/main/docker/api_logic_server.Dockerfile){:target="_blank" rel="noopener"}

+    * Note: this took days to discover.
+Special thanks to Max Tardideau at [Gallium Data](https://www.galliumdata.com){:target="_blank" rel="noopener"}

 * **ARM:** I was not able to get this working, so Sql/Server is not available in ARM Dockers.

      * It *is* available for user installs and ApiLogicServer-dev as described above

+     * Eg, see [this link](https://learn.microsoft.com/en-us/answers/questions/1180640/issue-install-msodbcsql17-on-docker){:target="_blank" rel="noopener"}

 &nbsp;